 Young people are our future, and the Diocese of Adelaide is home to 11 Anglican schools, with which it maintains close ties; not only being present at functions, but actively supporting the growth of the schools and their students both as individuals and collectively.

 The Diocese of Adelaide maintains a strong emphasis on outreach, and works closely with a number of charitable organisations, largely through Anglicare SA.
-We also have strong ties to our companion Dioceses, including in Africa, where we are able through funding and hard work, to help build schools, medical centres and supply training and basic needs to people in areas devastated by war and poverty.
+We also have strong ties to our companion Dioceses, including in Africa, where we are able through funding and hard work, to help build schools, medical centers and supply training and basic needs to people in areas devastated by war and poverty.